← Back to Lab

 Validity: this analytical model is based on the electrostatic (quasi-static) approximation with geometry-only modal polarizabilities.
 It is not a fully retarded electrodynamic solution, so retardation and phase effects are approximate, especially for larger particles.

-Geometries Nanorod
+Geometries (three-dimensional) Nanorod

 Extinction, absorption, scattering Cross sections per particle volume